 • Comply with or assist others in compliance with the Rules of Professional Conduct (legal ethics).

-• Such other duties as assigned by the Managing Attorney or Executive Director & Counsel.
+• Such other duties as assigned by the Legal Services Director or Executive Director & Counsel.

 • Commitment to complying with PPE recommendations including wearing a mask, social distancing, and sanitation.
 Flexibility to work off-site or on-site.